-NSAI's evaluation of the best estimate contingent oil resources sub-classified as development pending at Demir Dagh is based on drilling an additional 3 producing horizontal wells and 2 replacement horizontal wells to develop the Cretaceous reservoir, with the gross cost to drill each production well estimated to be approximately \$15 million.
-The development of the best estimate contingent oil resources sub-classified as development pending at Banan East is based on drilling an additional 4 horizontal development wells, two replacement wells and five water injection or water disposal wells to develop the Cretaceous reservoir, with the gross cost to drill each production well estimated to be approximately \$15 million.
+NSAI's evaluation of the best estimate contingent oil resources sub-classified as development pending at Demir Dagh is based on drilling an additional three producing horizontal wells and two replacement horizontal wells to develop the Cretaceous reservoir, with the gross cost to drill each production well estimated to be approximately \$15 million.
+The development of the best estimate contingent oil resources sub-classified as development pending at Banan East is based on drilling an additional four horizontal development wells, two replacement wells and five water injection or water disposal wells to develop the Cretaceous reservoir, with the gross cost to drill each production well estimated to be approximately \$15 million.
+NSAI's evaluation of the best estimate contingent oil resources sub-classified as development pending at Xey Gawra is based on drilling six vertical producing wells completed as open holes, with the gross cost of each production well estimated to be approximately \$15 million.

-Gross (100%) capital expenditures, including abandonment and reclamation costs, over the full life of the field for the best estimate contingent oil resources sub-classified as development pending at Demir Dagh and Banan East, are estimated by NSAI to be approximately \$292 million.
-Average gross (100%) operating expenses of approximately \$3.31 per bbl are also estimated by NSAI.
+Gross (100%) capital expenditures, including abandonment and reclamation costs, over the full life of the field for the best estimate contingent oil resources sub-classified as development pending at Demir Dagh, Banan East and Zey Gawra, are estimated by NSAI to be approximately \$342 million.
+Average gross (100%) operating expenses of approximately \$3.99 per bbl are also estimated by NSAI.

 NSAI's evaluation of the proved plus probable oil reserves at Banan, Demir Dagh and Zey Gawra contemplates one central production facility located at Demir Dagh and multiphase flow lines tied back from Banan and Zey Gawra to DDPF.
 Gas and liquid phases would be transported to the DDPF where it would be separated and processed.
 In addition, the DDPF would separate and sweeten the fluids produced by the Demir Dagh wells and handle the blend of the different qualities of oil.
 Additional processing capacity could be provided by adding temporary facilities on a lease basis.
 Storage and export facilities at the DDPF allow for centralized metering and a single custody exchange point.
-During an early production period in the Zey Gawra field, crude oil produced at the Zey Gawra field is hauled by tanker to the Hawler tanker terminal where it is offloaded and then pumped to the Demir Dagh storage system where it is blended with Demir Dagh crude oil before being exported through the Kurdistan Region-Turkey pipeline.
+During an early production period in the Zey Gawra field, crude oil produced at the Zey Gawra field is hauled by tanker to the Hawler tanker terminal where it is offloaded and then pumped to the Demir Dagh storage system where it is blended with Demir Dagh crude oil before being exported through the Kurdistan Region-Turkey export pipeline.
+A similar early production approach is being planned for the Banan field.

-The conceptual development plan for the contingent oil resources contemplates additional multiphase flow lines and processing capacity at Demir Dagh to handle the additional volumes at Banan and Demir Dagh.
-Stand alone development is considered for Ain Al Safra, with separate processing facilities located at Ain Al Safra, and a direct tie-in to the Kurdistan Region-Turkey pipeline.
+The conceptual development plan for the contingent oil resources contemplates additional multiphase flow lines and processing capacity at Demir Dagh to handle the additional volumes at the Banan, Demir Dagh and Zey Gawra fields.
+Stand alone development is considered for Ain Al Safra, with separate processing facilities located at Ain Al Safra, and a direct tie-in to the Kurdistan Region-Turkey export pipeline.